Charles Tillman: Carolina Panthers

+The Carolina Panthers finished in first place in the NFC South with a 15–1 record in 2015 and earned a first-round bye.

+On February 7, 2016, Tillman's Panthers played in Super Bowl 50.
+In the game, the Panthers fell to the Denver Broncos by a score of 24–10.

 Retirement

 On July 18, 2016, after 13 seasons in the NFL, Tillman announced his retirement from football via a three-minute YouTube video.
 He signed a ceremonial one-day contract to retire with the Chicago Bears on July 22.